PrefectHQ/prefect/docs/cloud/execution/overview.md

 # Execution Overview

-Executing your flows using Prefect Cloud is accomplished through two powerful abstractions—storage and environments.
-By combining Prefect's concepts of storage and environments, flows are able to be saved, shared, and executed across various supported platforms.
+Executing flows using Prefect Cloud is accomplished through two powerful abstractions — storage and environments.
+By combining these two abstractions, flows are able to be saved, shared, and executed across various platforms.

 [[toc]]